 The report details the importance of Salish Sea tourism to the BC and Washington State economies as a provider of thousands of jobs and a billion dollars in visitor spending.
 Nature based tourism is highlighted as just one growing sector that already employs thousands through the region and is directly reliant on the region’s ecological health.

 The report profiles different recreational pursuits and their distribution throughout the Salish Sea as one proxy for values attached to the natural environment.
 Widely distributed recreational pursuits with high levels of participation include half a million licensed saltwater anglers, 1.8 million birders, 200,000 kayakers, and thousands of surfers.

-The full report and executive summary are available at:
+Download the full report and executive summary (PDF).